Effective migration governance needed for effective labour mobility - IOM - Ghana Business News

 She said migration has always been used as a livelihood strategy in Africa and that one of the key drivers of migration is for economic reasons, hence the need to harness its economic potentials to facilitate development of Africa.

-Prof Joseph Teye, Director for CMS, said economic factors including unemployment were major drivers of migration and called for equal distribution of infrastructure to bridge the disparity.
+Prof Joseph Teye, Director for CMS, presenting on “Labour Mobility/Migration in the Contemporary World”, said economic factors including unemployment were major drivers of migration and called for equal distribution of infrastructure to bridge the disparity.

 Source: GNA